signalfx/integrations/collectd-rabbitmq/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-rabbitmq/img/integrations_rabbitmq.png) RabbitMQ collectd Plugin

-_This is a directory consolidate all the metadata associated with the RabbitMQ collectd plugin.
+_This is a directory that consolidates all the metadata associated with the RabbitMQ collectd plugin.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-rabbitmq)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)